i2y/hyperway/CONTRIBUTING.md

 - Update README.md for user-facing changes
 - Add godoc comments for all exported types and functions
-- Update SUPPORTED_FEATURES.md for new capabilities
+- Update FEATURE_SUPPORT_MATRIX.md for new capabilities

 ## Release Process

 Releases are managed by maintainers.
 To request a release:

 1. Ensure all tests pass
-2. Update CHANGELOG.md (if present)
-3. Create an issue requesting a release
+2. Create an issue requesting a release

 ## Questions?